llllllllll/lazy_python/README.rst

 ``thunk``
 ~~~~~~~~~

-At it's core, lazy is just a way of converting expressions into a tree
+At its core, lazy is just a way of converting expressions into a tree
 of deferred computation objects called ``thunk``\ s. thunks wrap normal
 functions by not evaluating them until the value is needed.
 A ``thunk``
 wrapped function can accept ``thunk``\ s as arguments; this is how the